AlbaneCM/NLP/README.md

 ### 4. 1- Data Cleaning
 In the first part of data preparation, the typical data cleaning tasks are addressed before splitting the set between train and test data.
 The steps include:

-  a)Column names' change
+  a)Column names' change<br>
   The column names are particularly long.
 For an easier process to handle, they will be renamed in the new DataFrame called `df`:
 * `tweet`
 * `product_or_company`
 * `sentiment`
-  b) Missing data was either dropped or replaced by 'undefined'
+  <br>b) Missing data was either dropped or replaced by 'undefined'
-  c) Duplicates were dropped
+  <br>c) Duplicates were dropped
-  d) Sentiment classification was turned into a binary one
+  <br>d) Sentiment classification was turned into a binary one
-    Due to the nature of the target, we will focus on the positive tweets.
+    <br>Due to the nature of the target, we will focus on the positive tweets.
 Hence all the other tweets, whether they are neutral or negative, will be considered ***not positive***.
 For easier reference, it will be identified as ***negative***.

 <p align="center">
   <img src="images/tweets_per_sentiment.png" />
 </p>
-  e) Train-Test Split was performed
+  <br>e) Train-Test Split was performed
-  The dataset is being divided into two separate subsets: a training set, and a testing (or validation) set.
+  <br>The dataset is being divided into two separate subsets: a training set, and a testing (or validation) set.
 The validation set will allow to assess the performance of the model.
   The dataset is split before any further transformation is done to prevent data leakage.

 ### 4. 2- Data Preprocessing & Exploratory Analysis